Jaffer-sadiq/GitHub-Actions/Labfiles/module3.md

    ![](../media/env29.png)

-1. Select the **print-message (1)** job from the side-blade and **expand (2)** the same job in the output window.
+1. Select the **print-message (1)** option from the side-blade and **expand (2)** the same in the output window.
 You'll see that the message from `reusable-print-message.yml` is fetched by the caller workflow.
 This is how the concept of reusable workflows in GitHub Actions works.

    ![](../media/env30.png)